 The $30 app was wrong.
 The leaves of the aloe vera plant were drooping and if anything they were darker in color, not pale in color due to a “lack of chlorophyll”.

 The moment I noticed his beautiful green leaves were turning darker, I thought he was getting a sunburn and brought him inside.
-He looked as he was flourishing.
+He looked as if he was flourishing.
 I’m mean, he was sprouting new growth.

 What a bad plant parent I am.
 To think, I thought he was just being mad at me for bringing him inside from the porch.